NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 we do what [CodeLLaMA](https://arxiv.org/abs/2308.12950) does: scale up the rotation base to **1M**.

-### In conclusion

-Why could YaRN be the best choice to expand the context?
+In conclusion, why could YaRN be the best choice to expand the context?

 It is because it fixes the "Out-of-Bound" Problem in a less elegant but more effective way.
 In YaRN, we manually define upper and lower frequency bounds.
 These bounds can vary depending on the specific model in use.
 When dealing with frequencies below the lower bound, we do interpolation.
 Conversely, for frequencies beyond the upper bound, we apply extrapolation.
 For frequencies falling within the range between the lower and upper bounds, we apply a combination of both interpolation and extrapolation.